RobJacobson/ws-dottie/README.md

 [![TanStack Query](https://img.shields.io/badge/TanStack%20Query-5+-orange.svg)](https://tanstack.com/query)

-Meet Dottie — not just another API wrapper, but your cheerful, unauthorized guide to real-time Washington State transportation data pufrom the Department of Transportation and Washington State Ferries.
-Whether you're tracking ferries across Puget Sound or monitoring traffic on I‑5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real‑time access to every traffic camera, weather station, and ferry terminal in the state.

-This friendly TypeScript client library provides type‑safe data fetching from 16 Washington State transportation APIs, spanning 96 documented endpoints — from real‑time ferry locations to traffic cameras, weather stations, and highway alerts.
-Whether you're building a weekend project, a classroom demo, or a production app, WS‑Dottie helps you tame the data firehose with smart caching, strict typing, JSONP support for browsers to resolve CORS roadblocks, and seamless TanStack Query integration — all free and easy to use.

-Why folks love WS‑Dottie:
-- Fun, friendly DX with strong TypeScript types
-- Works great for education, hobbyist builds, and commercial apps
-- Sensible defaults you can override with standard TanStack Query options
+Meet Dottie — your comprehensive TypeScript companion for fetching real-time Washington State transportation data.
+This production-ready library provides type-safe access to **16 WSDOT and WSF APIs** with **90+ endpoints**, transforming complex government APIs into a modern, developer-friendly interface.

+## Why WS-Dottie is Special

+**🚀 Comprehensive Coverage**: Access the full spectrum of Washington State transportation data — from real-time ferry locations and traffic cameras to weather stations, highway alerts, toll rates, and border crossings.

+**🎯 Production-Ready**: Built for real applications with smart caching strategies, comprehensive error handling, and environment-aware logging.
+Works seamlessly in browsers (JSONP), servers (native fetch), and CLI environments.

+**⚡ Developer Experience**: Type-safe from end-to-end with Zod validation, automatic .NET datetime conversion, and sensible defaults.
+Includes a powerful CLI for debugging and testing.

+**🔄 Smart Caching**: TanStack Query integration with transportation-optimized cache strategies — from 5-second real-time updates for traffic cameras to daily updates for static data like terminals and vessels.

+**🌐 Environment Agnostic**: Same code works in React apps, Node.js servers, and command-line tools.
+Automatic CORS handling with JSONP support for browsers.

 ### Zod‑powered validation (Zod 4)